Updated May 11, 2015

-While hanging out in the yard can be carefree summer fun, saving water is serious business.
-As one of the most devastating droughts in decades stretches over much of the United States this summer – with one-third of all counties in a state of water emergency – it’s easy to see that no section of the country is immune from drought or water scarcity.
+Hanging out in the yard can be carefree summer fun, but saving water is serious business.
+As a devastating drought stretches over large parts of the United States this spring and summer, it’s easy to see that no section of the country is immune from drought or water scarcity.

 Conserving water doesn’t have to be a drag.
 Here are some cool outdoor water-saving tips you can use when the temperature heats up.

 - Xeriscape!
-GIn other words, minimize or eliminate your lawn watering by creating a landscape that doesn’t need as much water.
+Reduce or eliminate your lawn watering altogether by creating a landscape that doesn’t need as much water.
 That could mean switching to native plants and trees – like succulents and cacti – that can survive entirely on rainwater, or installing rock gardens.
 Learn more about xeriscaping.

 - Have a swimming pool?
 Use a pool cover!
-By covering your pool when you're not using it you'll stop thousands of gallons of water from evaporating, and you won’t have to clean it as often.
-Learn more about covering pools.
+Have a swimming pool?
+Use a pool cover!
+If you cover your pool when you're not using it, you'll prevent the loss of thousands of gallons of water a month from evaporation, and (bonus!) you won’t have to clean it as often.

 - Rainwater collection.
 If you can, set up a rain barrel under a rain gutter outside your house.
-You can catch hundreds of gallons to use for watering the lawn, washing the car, etc. Just don’t drink it, and make sure to keep it covered with a fine-mesh screen so it doesn’t breed mosquitoes.
+You can catch hundreds of gallons each summer to use for watering the lawn or washing the car.
+Just don’t drink it, and make sure to keep it covered with a fine-mesh screen so it doesn’t breed mosquitoes.
 Check your local municipal regulations to see if a rain barrel is allowed.
-Learn more about rain barrels.

 - Pack your own bottle.
-When you're on the go in town or traveling on vacation, avoid bottled water purchases by filling your own bottle with tap water from home.
+When you're on the go, out about town or traveling on vacation, avoid bottled water purchases by filling your own bottle with tap water.
 Not only will it you save money, but you'll save water (and energy) because it takes about three liters of water to produce a one-liter bottle of water.